 How is the wage rate determined?

-We use the Universal Living Wage formula to determine and adjust our wage rate.
+We use a formula based on the cost of housing to determine and adjust our wage rate.
 For more on this formula click here for Wage Rate.

-Do you take into account non-monetary benefits such as employee discounts, into consideration?
+Do you take into account non-monetary benefits such as employee discounts?

 What else does Just Economics do?